 Some of his peers’ projects included preserving the endangered language of Kibaku, analyzing whether the coxsackie-adenovirus receptor (CAR) is overexpressed in Down syndrome, studying seasonal differences in roosting behaviors of a chimney swift, traveling to Ireland to research the peace walls, and examining freedom of speech in the digital age.

-You can apply for funding for your project from a variety of Notre Dame centers, institutes, and programs, including the Undergraduate Research Opportunity Program in the College's Institute for Scholarship in the Liberal Arts.
-Every year, Arts and Letters students receive more than $175,000 in UROP grants alone.
+A variety of Notre Dame centers, institutes, and programs — including the Undergraduate Research Opportunity Program (UROP) in the College's Institute for Scholarship in the Liberal Arts — annually provide funding for such projects.
+Each year, Arts & Letters students receive more than $175,000 in UROP grants alone.

-And it's never to early to begin exploring your ideas.
-The University's Flatley Center for Undergraduate Scholarly Engagement has the resources to help you get started on your research — from choosing a topic, to connecting with a faculty adviser, to securing funding.
+For those eager to get started, the University's Flatley Center for Undergraduate Scholarly Engagement has resources to guide the way — including with choosing a topic, connecting with a faculty advisor, and securing funding.

 “The College of Arts & Letters has so many interdisciplinary and research opportunities that I was able to learn more about what type of advocate I really want to be.
 It was through their support that I was able to arrive at the conclusion that the best thing I can do is be a quantitative psychologist.”— Austin Wyman ’23, psychology major